davidjbradshaw/iframe-resizer/README.md

 The requirements for IE8 support in version 3 have changed from version 2.
 If you still require IE8 support than you will need to ensure you include the new ie8.polyfil.js file, as outlined above.

 The parentIFrame methods object in the iFrame is now always available and the `enablePublicMethods` option has been removed.
-The `enableInPageLinks` option has been rename to `inPageLinks`.Fi
+The `enableInPageLinks` option has been rename to `inPageLinks`.

 ## Version History